Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c1.md

 ### Guilds and Dungeons

-Nineteen individuals, each with their own quirks and personalities… it was a lot.
+Nineteen individuals, each with their own quirks and personalities... it was a lot.
 Naturally, they were divided into smaller groups—_guilds_—to make collaboration more manageable.
 There were four guilds in total, each embodying a unique philosophy:

 - **Jade Sword** – A beacon of righteousness and loyalty, where great threats are faced with even greater courage.
 - **Cerulean Cup** – A sanctum of healing, where empathy and devotion flourish.